Breakfast Tray Makeover – How to Update with Paint (An Easy DIY)

 - For a classic look, here is a glossy white breakfast tray.

-- Here’s another white tray made from recycled plastic.
+- Here’s another pretty tray – white tray made from recycled plastic.

-- Not only is this tray a great price, but it also has a media slot.
+- For an inexpensive tray, this tray a great price, and also has a media slot.

 Now, you have no excuse not to have breakfast in bed!